papat400/DCC-accessories-decoder-D18-with-servos-and-EEPROM/README.md

 If you use and share this project, please mention Ulysse, the creator of this project.

+Note : I add an Eagle zip file for the D18 PCB design (made for an arduino NANO).

 FRANCAIS :

 D'après le décodeur d'accessoires D18 d'Ulysse, cette version permet de gérer des servos directement depuis l'arduino.